-The expected capacity utilisation for the period to the first contractual review shall be based on the ultimate contractual service level commitment (as at the date of this Network Statement) to be operated by the CTOC11.
+The expected capacity utilisation for the period to the first contractual review (see section 5.8) shall be based on the ultimate contractual service level commitment (as at the date of this Network Statement) to be operated by the ELTOC8.
 This service level commitment is based on an even service interval.
-The even service interval results in more capacity (Train Paths) being utilised than trains operated (train movements)12.
-The denominator for the Investment Recovery Charge and Fixed Cost Charge shall be Train Paths utilised and for the Costs Directly Incurred Charge train movements.
+The even service interval results in more capacity (Train Paths) being utilised than trains operated (train movements)9.
+The denominator for the Investment Recovery Charge (if in future RfL(I) levies such a charge) and Fixed Cost Charge shall be Train Paths utilised and for the Costs Directly Incurred Charge train movements.